astropy/astropy/docs/table/index.rst

-There are many other ways of :ref:`construct_table`, including from a list of rows (either tuples or dicts), from a ``numpy`` structured or 2D array, by adding columns or rows incrementally, or even from a :class:`pandas.DataFrame`.
+There are many other ways of :ref:`construct_table`, including from a list of rows (either tuples or dicts), from a ``numpy`` structured or 2D array, by adding columns or rows incrementally, from a |SkyCoord|, or even from a :class:`pandas.DataFrame`.

 There are a few ways of :ref:`access_table`.
 You can get detailed information about the table values and column definitions as follows::